wangbinsss/Chinese_NER_with_Attention/README.md

 random fields for named entity recognition[C]// International Conference on Computational Linguistics and the, Meeting of the Association for Computational Linguistics.
 Association for Computational Linguistics, 2006:465-472.
-[6] Mccallum A, Li W. Early results for named entity recognition with conditional random fields, feature induction and web-enhanced lexicons[C]// Conference on Natural Language Learning at Hlt-Naacl.
+[6] Mccallum A, Li W. Early results for named entity renition with conditional random fields, feature induction and web-enhanced lexicons[C]// Conference on Natural Language Learning at Hlt-Naacl.
 Association for Computational Linguistics, 2003:188-191.
 [7] Kazama J. Exploiting Wikipedia as external knowledge for named entity recognition[C]// Proc.